AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table-hyperlinks.md

 1. Select [!UICONTROL **Create**].

    Users who view the freeform table can click dimension items to be taken to the hyperlinks that you added.
-Hyperlinks are launched in a separate browser tab. <!--true?-->
+Hyperlinked pages are launched in a separate browser tab. <!--true?-->

    <!-- add screenshot of a table with hyperlinks.>